Unity-Technologies/ml-agents/docs/Using-Virtual-Environment.md

 ## Use Conda (or Mamba)

-While there are many options for setting up virtual environments for python, by far the most
+While there are many options for setting up virtual environments for python, by far the most common and simpler approach is by using Anaconda (aka Conda).
+You can read the documentation on how to get started with Conda here: [https://learning.anaconda.cloud/get-started-with-anaconda]

 ## Installing Pip (Required)